Cornwall Railway: A practical scheme at last

 Despite the setback, the supporters of the line knew that they were close to getting approval.
 As a result Moorsom was dismissed and Isambard Kingdom Brunel was asked to design a new scheme for the 1846 session.
 Brunel brought in William Johnson, whom he fully trusted, to survey and redesign the line.
 This was a full fresh survey and not simply a tidying up of Moorsom's work.
-It was ready within three months and was lodged in Parliament with a new Bill on 30 November 1845.
+It was ready within three months and was lodged in Parliament with a new bill on 30 November 1845.

 Starting from Eldad, the route would curve to the north and cross the River Tamar about two miles above Torpoint, by a fixed bridge, running close to the north bank of the Lynher to St Germans.
 West of that place, following the general course of Moorsom's design, he considerably improved the curves and gradients.
 From Probus the line would now run to the northern margin of Truro and then south to Falmouth.
 This avoided the crossing of the Truro River and the objectionable crossing at Penryn.
 By now the shortcomings in the atmospheric system were becoming apparent, and nothing more was heard of that system for the Cornwall Railway.

 Although the magnitude of the Tamar crossing was daunting, Brunel was persuasive in giving evidence supporting it.
-In fact the Bill admitted the possibility of using the Hamoaze ferry but Parliament mandated the bridge Detail of how the bridge at Saltash was to be made was vague at this stage, and it may be that Brunel's powers of persuasion deflected detailed examination of this.
+In fact the bill admitted the possibility of using the Hamoaze ferry but Parliament mandated the bridge Detail of how the bridge at Saltash was to be made was vague at this stage, and it may be that Brunel's powers of persuasion deflected detailed examination of this.

 The line was to be 63 mi 45 ch.
 The authorised share capital was £1,600,000 with borrowing powers of £533,333, and the Associated Companies (the GWR, the B&ER and the SDR as a bloc) were authorised to subscribe.
 There were to be branches to Padstow, to the Liskeard and Caradon Railway, and to the quays at Truro and Penryn, and the Company was authorised to purchase the Bodmin and Wadebridge Railway, the Liskeard and Caradon Railway and the Liskeard and Looe Union Canal.
-(None of the branches and purchases were activated in the form envisaged in the Act.)
+(None of the branches and purchases were activated in the form envisaged in the act.)
 The line was to be of the same track gauge as the GWR.

-The scheme obtained the Royal Assent on 3 August 1846.
+The scheme obtained royal assent on 3 August 1846 as the Cornwall Railway Act 1846 (9 & 10 Vict. c. cccxxxv).